Why Queen Elizabeth?

 Gratuities and Tipping

-If you’d rather handle tipping yourself, you can request to have these automatic charges removed by visiting the Purser’s Desk at any time on your cruise.
-Many guests still choose to tip crew members individually, but it’s completely optional.
+If you’d rather handle tipping yourself, you can request to have the automatic charges removed at the Purser’s Desk at any time during your cruise.
+Many guests still choose to tip crew members individually — particularly cabin stewards and restaurant staff — but it’s entirely optional.
+Current gratuity rates change periodically, so check directly with Cunard or your booking agent for the latest figures.

 Lady on a running machine in the gym on Queen Elizabeth cruise ship